ZackyCaleb/CDAN/README.md

 # Run
 ## Training
-* To Train this model and get checkpoints:
+* To train this model and get checkpoints:
  ```
 Python main.py
  ```